15 Health Benefits of Walking 10,000 Steps a Day

 2. Manage Your Weight

 You don’t need to go on extreme diets or exercise rigorously to begin losing weight.
 Just walking can be enough to see a few pounds drop away.
-When you walk for extended periods of time, you can actually find that walking helps jump start your weight loss program and may even help you walk off an entire pants size in just a few weeks.
+When you walk for extended periods, you can find that walking helps jump-start your weight loss program and may even help you walk off an entire pants size in just a few weeks.

 If you’re looking to use walking to help you lose weight, you may need to engage in a stronger program than just walking from Point A to Point B. Adding interval walking, keeping a certain pace, and walking with exercise bands are all great ways to help promote weight loss as you walk.